Diana Garvin is a historian and commentator on daily life under Italian fascism and the insights that this period can provide for current events.

 The 100-year old chocolate wrapper

 A 100-year old chocolate wrapper at the Wolfsonian Museum in Miami Florida sparked her interest in the politics of food.
 In her book, Feeding Fascism, Garvin uses food as a lens to examine how women’s work to feed their families became politicized under the Italian dictatorship.
-Model kitchens and culinary propaganda reveal the national stakes of daily choices and the fine line between resistance and consent.
+Model kitchens and culinary propaganda reveal the national stakes of daily choices and the quiet, electric moments leading to political resistance.